wp-plugins/ultimate-ajax-login/readme.txt

 *   Fully customizable: Just copy the template you're using from /templates/ directory in the plugin to the "ultimate_ajax_login" directory in your theme, and modify as you need to.
 *   After a user is logged in, nothing shows up.
 I found this pretty frustrating with other plugins, there was no way to hide things.
 *   If you need to show anything after a user logs in, just copy the template widget-logged-in.php to your ultimate_ajax_login folder and add whatever you need.
 You can call any WP function from there.
-*   Has two templates, one an AJAX-based classic login form, and the other is a jQuery UI dialog box (Tested and works on mobile) higher versions... this is just the highest one you've verified.
+*   Has three templates, one an AJAX-based classic login form, and the other is a jQuery UI dialog box (Tested and works on mobile), and the third one is a popmodal dialog box
 * Blocks the login form whenever a user is being logged in.
 *   Allows you to specify a global login redirect URL in your settings page, which applies to all of your widgets.
 * Login redirect URL can be overridden on a per-widget basis from the widget options page.